legendarycode3/Git-Github/README.md

-git log main or           //Look at a branch's history
+git log main or  git log --graph main  or  git log --oneline        //Look at a branch's history